 The Torah provides two insights: First, in Genesis 46:28, when the Jews move down to Egypt, Jacob sends Judah ahead to make advance arrangements.
 The word the Torah uses to describe Judah's preparations ― "li-horot" ― means "to teach."
 The Midrash says that before any synagogue, senior center or JCC, Judah established a Jewish school.
 To ensure Jewish continuity, Jewish education must be the number one priority.

 Second, the Midrash says that when Jacob's family arrived in Egypt, they instituted a hedge against assimilation: agreeing not to change their names, style of dress, or language.
 With these safeguards, they were able to maintain a healthy, unique identity.

 At the beginning of this week's Parsha, the Torah says:

 "Joseph died, along with all his brothers and that entire generation.
 The Jews increased and became very strong and the land was filled with them."
 (Exodus 1:6-7)

 The tide had turned.
-Immediately after the old generation died, the Jewish People spread throughout Egypt and the assimilation began.
+Immediately after the old generation died, the Jews spread throughout Egypt and the assimilation began.
 They dropped their Jewish customs and blended into secular society.

 What happens next may shock you.
 Immediately, verse 8 reports the rise of anti-Semitism in Egypt.
 What makes this so unusual is that hatred of one group for another is typically due to what sociologists call "dislike of the unlike."
-Foreigners are frequently discriminated against because they have strange customs.
-But in this case, the Egyptians didn't bother the Jews as long as they kept to themselves.
-Only once they began to resemble "regular Egyptians" did the anti-Semitism begin.
+Foreigners are discriminated against because they have strange customs.
+In this case, however, the Egyptians never bothered the Jews –as long as they kept to themselves.
+Only once they began to resemble “regular Egyptians” did the anti-Semitism begin.

 As the Torah records: